digitaldelinquent/dotfiles/README.md

 ```

 ## Dotfiles

+For my nixos workstation, I use home manager to manage all my dotfiles.

 > **NOTE**: Before running the commands bellow, you will need to have nix
 > installed on your system.
 Currently this setup only works on nixos systems.